Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-InPerson.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include fully-integrated device support and the documents related to the features will be released soon.

-Describe the 3rd [party PIN Pad encrypts the payment source and send it to their software or terminal which then submits the RESTful request to Commerce Hub.
+Commerce Hub's fully-integrated payment system efficiently manages all the processes by a single integrated system.
+It has the payment application as a part of the core POS solution.
+The software handles every aspect of the transaction, from scanning and reading the bar code to processing the payments and managing inventory and replenishment.
+All card payment activity is handled by the POS terminal from entering the cardholder data to the close of the sale, all in a matter of seconds.

 **Begin integration with Commerce Hub with a [Fully-integrated device](?path=docs/In-Person/Integrations/Fully-Integrated.md).**